We are committed to giving each of our pupils a broad curriculum, allowing a large scope of learning and opportuinites.

 We want to foster a love of reading, where children can not only demonstrate an understanding of what they have read, but also show enthusiasm and excitement for it.
 Children are offered a wide range of reading materials, from their own class reading areas, topic books that are displayed around the classroom, or our brand new school library.

-Children begin with reading books matched to their phonetic ability through Read Write Phonics in Reception Y1 and Y2, before moving onto the Accelerated Reader scheme.
+Children begin with reading books matched to their phonetic ability through Read Write Inc. Phonics in Reception Y1 and Y2, before moving onto the Accelerated Reader scheme.
+We ask parents to support their child with reading, by encouraging them to regularly hear their child read and promote the love of books.
+We reward children that work hard with their reading by awarding weekly ‘Reading Champion’ certificates and half termly visits to our book vending machine.

 https://www.renlearn.co.uk/accelerated-reader/